Email: virgi at mit dot edu

 In the Fall 2015, I co-organized a program at the Simons Institute on Fine-Grained Complexity and Algorithms.

 At STOC'15 in Portland I co-organized a tutorial on conditional lower bounds for problems within polynomial time: Hardness for Easy Problems

 Here is a survey I wrote back in September 2015 on Fine-grained complexity: [pdf]

 I am currently advising these amazing Ph.D. students:

-My student Amir Abboud graduated from Stanford in 2017 with his Ph.D.
-He is now at the theory group at IBM Almaden.
+Amir Abboud graduated from Stanford in 2017 with his Ph.D.
+He is now a Senior Researcher at the Weizmann Institute of Science.
+Previously he was part of the theory group at IBM Almaden.

-My student Haden Lee graduated with a Ph.D. from Stanford in 2016 (co-advised by Ashish Goel and Yoav Shoham).
-He is now a research scientist at Moloco.
+Haden Lee graduated with a Ph.D. from Stanford in 2016 (co-advised by Ashish Goel and Yoav Shoham).
+He is now an assistant professor at the University of San Francisco.

 In the Spring 2016 quarter I taught CS 161, Introduction to Algorithms.

 In the Winter 2016 quarter I taught CS 267, Graph Algorithms.